Flagpoling Work Permit Canada

 You may apply for a work permit at a port of entry if you are exempt from visas for visiting Canada.
 Of course, people could be visa-exempt for any of the following reasons:

-If you do not fall under any of these groups, do not flagpole for a work permit.
+Do not flagpole for a work permit if you do not fall under any of these groups.
 If unqualified, you could face one of the following problems:

 - The officer allows you to enter Canada but advises you to apply online or by paper after the entry